 - If you have respiratory symptoms, exposure to someone with COVID-19 or have returned from travel outside of Canada recently, your appointment may be re-scheduled.

-Escorts/family members bringing you to your appointment will not be able to accompany you throughout your visit.
-They may bring you to the location of your appointment within the hospital but then will have to go back down to wait in the car/elsewhere.
-Exceptions will be made for those who have mobility/cognitive challenges or require translation.
-You can contact your escort/family member when you are ready to go home so they can come back to pick you up.
+- Escorts/family members bringing you to your appointment are not able to accompany you throughout your visit.
+Please contact your escort/family member when you are ready to go home so that they can come back to pick you up.
 Please see below for more information on our visitor policy.